giladlotan/itpmssd/Week_6/README.md

 - Collaborative Filtering
 - go over slack slash command (for bot assignment)

-#### Assignment (due:10/23)
+#### Assignments
-- Iterate on your interview protocol.
+- (due:10/23) Iterate on your interview protocol.
 Each person interview 2-3 people (recorded).
 Take field notes about the interviews.
 Creatively imagine how to share what you learn.

 _Readings for next week_
 - [The Agency | Adrian Chen] (http://www.nytimes.com/2015/06/07/magazine/the-agency.html?_r=0)